Essential DaVinci Resolve Project Settings (For Beginners!)

 But you don’t need to know everything to get started.

-Where is Project Settings in DaVinci Resolve?
+Where are Project Settings in DaVinci Resolve?

 After launching Resolve, the “Project Settings” window can be opened by clicking the cogwheel or gear-shaped icon in the bottom right corner on all pages of DaVinci Resolve.

-What Project Settings Should I know in DaVinci Resolve?
+Important Project Settings in DaVinci Resolve

+The Most Important Setting in DaVinci Resolve.
+“Master Settings” defines settings for the most important part of your project – the timeline.
 Timeline is where you place your clips to form a movie.
 So it is essential to get the setting right here.

-Master Settings” is divided into few sections:
+Master Settings” is divided into:

 • Timeline format